University of Sydney scholars are market testing a device that could eliminate needles and end the need for cold chain storage of vaccines.

 “Vaxxas is a great example of manufacturing innovation in Australia,” said David Chuter, CEO and Managing Director at IMCRC.

-“This research will give Vaxxas end-user and distribution information that de-risks and accelerates the path to market and identifies product and design parameters required for subsequent pilot scale manufacture in Australia”.
+“This research will give Vaxxas end-user and distribution information that decreases risk and accelerates the path to market and identifies product and design parameters required for subsequent pilot scale manufacture in Australia”.

 The Vaxxas MAP vaccine delivery system was invented at the University of Queensland and now is continuing development at the Translational Research Institute.